top of page

 • The FDEP and this company are knowingly placing an oil well on a floodplain that would be inundated by a major flood and was devastated by Hurricane Michael.
 Yet, no one will be held to account for pollution caused by an "act of God."
 Florida Statute 377.371(3).

 The Gulf County Citizens Coalition is a part of ninety organizations and businesses opposing oil exploration in our region as part of the "Kill the Drill" coalition.
 Hundreds of individuals sent letters to the FDEP.
 We also persuaded the Gulf and Franklin Boards of County Commissioners, and the city commissions of Wewahitchka, Port St. Joe, and Apalachicola to write.
-State Senator Cory Simon and Representative Jason Shoaf were alerted, and both went on the record as being in opposition.
 Despite our combined efforts, the FDEP has continued with its stated intent to permit the drilling.

 The Apalachicola Riverkeepers has filed an administrative challenge, which was presented in court December 9th, 2024.
 We do not yet have a judgement.
 Public support is crucial during this time, and we have been working by publishing articles, speaking at press events, and distributing yard signs to raise awareness.